Veselin-Genadiev/NeedForCryptography/README.md

 About Undercover
 ----------

-Undercover will be a django web application which uses NeedForCryptography.
+Undercover will be a django web application(Crypto-Chat) which uses NeedForCryptography.
 Users will be able to:

 * Share their public keys